AdamPaternostro/Azure-Power-BI-Embedded-Sample/README.md

 8. In the Azure Portal you can pause/un-pause your Power BI Embedded Capacity for your development and QA testing.

 # Securing your Application
-- If you notice the index.html page has the Azure Function key placed in the JavaScript.
-You should protect this key and only place the key in pages that are secure (meaning the user when through a login page).
+- If you notice the index.html page has the Azure Function Key placed in the JavaScript.
+You should protect this Key and only place the key in pages that are secure (meaning the user went through a login page).
 - If there is no login page, then you should create a second Azure Function called RunReport"ABC" and have RunReport"ABC" function call the Power BI Function App which can protect pass the Power BI Function App key and the report id.
 - Even if there is a login page and you share this Power BI workspace with other reports that have sensitive data you should be aware a rogue user could start calling your Function App and passing in every Guid in existance (it will take them a long time).
+- My perferred option is to add a parameter to the Power BI Function App.
+   - Option 1: The user id is securely passed and the user is verified having access to the report.
-- My perferred option is to add a token parameter to the Power BI Function App.
-Create a JWT token (or such) and pass this as a parameter to the Function App.
-This is a signed token and the Function App would need to verify it was generated by your organization.
-The token could contain the report id or other elements and as long as the token is valid, then you know a rogue user is not calling your Function App.
+   - Option 2: Add a JWT token.
+A JWT is a signed token and the Function App would verify it was signed/generated by your organization.
+The token could contain the report id value (or other elements) and as long as the token is verified that it was not tampered with you would run the report (provided the user has access to the requested report).
+Now you do not need to worry about someone trying to guess report ids or trying to access reports they do not have access.

 # Links